microsoft/onnxruntime/onnxruntime/python/tools/transformers/README.md

 python -m onnxruntime_tools.transformers.benchmark -g -m bert-base-cased -e torch python -m onnxruntime_tools.transformers.benchmark -g -m bert-base-cased -e torchscript
 ```
-The first command will generate ONNX models (both before and after optimizations), but not run performance tests since we set batch size to 0.
-The other three commands will run performance test on three engines: OnnxRuntime, PyTorch and PyTorch+TorchScript.
+The first command will generate ONNX models (both before and after optimizations), but not run performance tests since batch size is 0.
+The other three commands will run performance test on each of three engines: OnnxRuntime, PyTorch and PyTorch+TorchScript.

-If you remove -o parameter, optimizer is not used in benchmark.
+If you remove -o parameter, optimizer script is not used in benchmark.

 If your GPU (like V100 or T4) has TensorCore, you can append --fp16 to the above commands to enable mixed precision using float16.

 If you want to benchmark on CPU, you can remove -g option in the commands.

-Note that our current benchmark on GPT2 model has disabled past state from inputs and outputs.
+Note that our current benchmark on GPT2 and DistilGPT2 models has disabled past state from inputs and outputs.

 By default, ONNX model has only one input (input_ids).
-You can use -i parameter to test models with more inputs.
+You can use -i parameter to test models with multiple inputs.
 For example, we can add "-i 3" to command line to test a bert model with 3 inputs (input_ids, token_type_ids and attention_mask).
-The performance result might be different.
 This option only supports OnnxRuntime right now.

 ## Model Verification